mindis/multimap/doc/overview.md

 ## Q&A

 <span class="qa-q" /> Why are all keys held in memory?<br>
-<span class="qa-a" /> Multimap was designed for relatively small keys like dictionary words.
+<span class="qa-a" /> Multimap is designed for relatively small keys like dictionary words.
 Therefore, the footprint of the entire key set is rather small compared to all in-memory blocks that are used as write buffers.
 Furthermore, the library aims to run on server machines which tend to have more and more memory available.
 And of course, an internal hash table is a lot faster and easier to maintain than a partly externalized B+ tree or something similar.

 <span class="qa-q" /> Why both keys and values have to be byte arrays?<br>
 <span class="qa-a" /> Keep it simple and do not reinvent the wheel.
 There are plenty of very good [serialization libraries](https://en.wikipedia.org/wiki/Comparison_of_data_serialization_formats) available so that users can freely choose their preferred method.
 Reading and writing raw binary data also makes Multimap independent from such libraries which in turn facilitates data exchange with different programming languages and/or systems.
 On the other hand, due to lack of type information Multimap cannot operate on individual fields of composite types without injecting packing and unpacking functions.